Julian Edelman: 2014 season: First Super Bowl win

+On March 15, 2014, Edelman re-signed with the Patriots on a four-year deal for $17 million.

 Edelman started 14 games for the Patriots in 2014.
-He had 92 receptions for 972 receiving yards, as well as four touchdowns.
-In a Week 9 matchup against the Denver Broncos, Edelman returned a punt 84 yards for his fourth career return touchdown, passing Troy Brown for the most punt return touchdowns in Patriots history.
-In a Week 14 game against the San Diego Chargers, Edelman caught a pass from Tom Brady then broke two tackles and ran for 69 yards for a touchdown; it was the final touchdown of the game that led the Patriots to a 23–14 win.
+He had 92 receptions for 972 yards and four touchdowns.
+During Week 9 against the Denver Broncos, Edelman returned a punt 84 yards for his fourth career return touchdown, passing Troy Brown for the most punt return touchdowns in Patriots history.
+During Week 14 the San Diego Chargers, Edelman caught a pass from Tom Brady then broke two tackles and ran for 69 yards for a touchdown; it was the final touchdown of the game that led the Patriots to a 23–14 victory.

 The Patriots won the AFC East and returned to the playoffs.
 Edelman recorded his first NFL touchdown pass on his first NFL pass attempt in the Patriots' Divisional Round game against the Baltimore Ravens.
 After receiving a lateral pass from Brady, Edelman threw a forward pass to Danny Amendola, who scored a 51-yard touchdown to tie the game at 28–28.
-In the AFC Championship against the Indianapolis Colts, he had nine receptions for 98 receiving yards in the 45–7 victory.
+In the AFC Championship against the Indianapolis Colts, Edelman had nine receptions for 98 yards in the 45–7 victory.

 In Super Bowl XLIX against the Seattle Seahawks, Edelman led all receivers in yardage with 109 yards on nine receptions (teammate Shane Vereen had 11 receptions).
 His touchdown reception with 2:02 left in the fourth quarter—his only touchdown reception of the postseason—was the final go-ahead score of the game, putting the Patriots up 28–24.
 For the postseason as a whole, Edelman led all receivers in both receptions (26) and receiving yards (281).
 He was ranked 91st by his fellow players on the NFL Top 100 Players of 2015.